Clementa C. Pinckney: Pan-African flag

-In 2001, Pinckney, along with senator Maggie Glover, proposed a bill for the Pan-African flag to be displayed at the South Carolina State House.
-The bill planned for the South Carolina Senate Judiciary Committee to hang up the flag.
+In 2001, Pinckney, along with senator Maggie Glover, proposed a bill for the black nationalist Pan-African flag to be displayed at the South Carolina State House.
+The bill planned for the South Carolina Senate Judiciary Committee to hang up the flag, however, faced sharp criticism for its association with black supremacist groups as well as the willingness of the flag's creator to work with the KKK.

-Murder and funeral
+Assassination and funeral

 On the night of June 17, 2015, Pinckney was killed in the Charleston church shooting.
 He spent the earlier part of that day campaigning with Democratic presidential candidate Hillary Clinton in Charleston.
 That evening, he led a Bible study and prayer session at Emanuel African Methodist Episcopal Church, where he was senior pastor.
 The shooter, Dylann Roof, specifically asked for Pinckney and later opened fire on the congregation, killing Pinckney and eight others.
-While the FBI investigated the mass shooting as a hate crime, many others considered the attack a racially motivated act of terrorism, and criticized law enforcement and the media for not labeling it as such.
+The FBI investigated the mass shooting as a hate crime, while NBC 5's Eric King considered the attack a racially motivated act of terrorism, criticizing law enforcement and the media for not labeling it as such.

 On June 24, 2015, there was a public viewing of Pinckney's casket in the rotunda lobby of the State Capitol Senate Chamber where Pinckney served in the South Carolina legislature, and where his body lay in state.
 Public viewings were held at St. John AME Church in Ridgeland, South Carolina, and Mother Emanuel in Charleston, South Carolina.
 A funeral was held on June 26, 2015, at the College of Charleston in TD Arena, which was filled up to maximum capacity, necessitating a viewing center with a video feed at the Charleston Museum.
-President Barack Obama, Michelle Obama, Vice President Joe Biden, and Jill Biden, among many other politicians and public figures, attended the funeral, with Obama giving the eulogy.
+President Barack Obama, Michelle Obama, Vice President Joe Biden, Jill Biden, and presidential candidate Hillary Clinton, among many other politicians and public figures, attended the funeral, with Obama giving the eulogy.
 During the eulogy, Obama sang the opening stanza of "Amazing Grace".